Samagra-Development/docs/docs/Communication - Adapters.md

 - ```java
     public void processInBoundMessage(XMessage nextMsg) //Converts XMessage object to API response and call it.
   ```

+These methods are called by `inbound` and `outbound` services internally to process the incoming and outgoing messages.

 All adapters with the above implementation will be valid.
 An example adapter can be found [here]().